-Field Beans are an overwintering green manure and is generally winter hardy.
-It germinates well in colder weather from September-November.
+Field Beans are an overwintering green manure and are generally winter hardy.
+They germinates well in colder weather from September-November.
 Field Beans are particularly good on heavy soils and their deep roots are not only able to penetrate & break up the soil but fix nitrogen too.
 Its foliage will...

-Field Beans are an overwintering green manure and is generally winter hardy.
-It germinates well in colder weather from September-November.
+Field Beans are an overwintering green manure and are generally winter hardy.
+They germinates well in colder weather from September-November.

 Field Beans are particularly good on heavy soils and their deep roots are not only able to penetrate & break up the soil but fix nitrogen too.
 Its foliage will add some organic matter to the soil but to help suppress weeds further it is often sown with grazing rye.